dqops/dqo/docs/dqo-concepts/data-storage/data-storage.md

 ```

-The `.data` folder contains subfolders with basic statistics (profiling), sensor readouts, rule results, and error logs.
+The `.data` folder contains subfolders with basic statistics (profiling), sensor readouts, check results, and error logs.
 These subfolders
 are further organized into subfolders for specific connections, tables, and months.
 Each dataset contains .parquet
 files that store compressed data in a columnar format and a .crc (Cyclic Redundancy Check) files used to verify the
 integrity of the Parquet file, to ensure that it has not been corrupted during transmission or storage.